ShunSakurai/asana-navigator/README.md

 ### Localization style guide:
 - Follow the style in localized UI in Asana as much as possible
 - EN: Capitalize UI elements in the menu lists and the keyboard shortcut list, e.g. "Mark as **M**ilestone" and "Jump to **I**nbox."
-- JP: Insert space between half-width character and full-width character.
+- JA: Insert space between half-width character and full-width character.
 Don't insert space between Katakana compounds.
 Use full-width characters for "?" and "!" in UI translation, use half-width characters for other symbols and occasions

 ## License